The64thGamer/cheeseepedia/content/wiki/winchester-warblettes-animatronic.md

 ### Fate

 The bot was removed in 1981 when 'Winchester' got Cyberamics.
-The bot was sent to the {{< wiki-link "Pizza Time Theatre Sunnyvale, CA Corporate Office" >}} the same year &amp; left there until 1984, when they were thrown out during the move to the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}}.
+The bot was sent to the {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}} the same year &amp; left there until 1984, when they were thrown out during the move to the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}}.

 ## Design